fmela/weecrypt/README.md

-# Weecrypt
+# weecrypt

-Weecrypt is a C library for arbitrary-precision integer and rational computation, and RSA encryption.
+weecrypt is a C library for arbitrary-precision integer and rational computation, and RSA encryption.

 ## License

-Weecrypt is released the under the simplified BSD [license](https://github.com/fmela/weecrypt/blob/master/LICENSE).
+weecrypt is released the under the simplified BSD [license](https://github.com/fmela/weecrypt/blob/master/LICENSE).

 **Please submit comments and bug reports via github.**